akc3n/seprand.github.io/README.md

 hugo mod tidy
 ```

-Finally, create a PR or commit the changes.
+Finally, create a PR with the changes.

 ** A weird note: If, for some reason, you start to see the `README.md` instead of the site after deploying, check the [repo settings](https://github.com/SePrAnd/seprand.github.io/settings/pages) and confirm under "Build and deployment" the source is set to "GitHub Actions".